-1) Unusual Steps in Yemen Taken to Embarrass Hassan Sohby (Chairman of the Board of Directors) 2) 5 Deaths and 10 Injured in Traffic Accident in 3) Assault on a School in Seiyun and Honoring of Four Students Article Summary Chairman of COCA Interview In light of the Administrative and Financial Reform Program announced by the government and presently under implementation, the newspaper interviewed Ahmed Al-Iriani, Chairman of the Central Organization for Control and Audit (COCA) to determine the role of COCA in the reforms and the problems facing COCA in fighting corruption in the Government Excerpts of what he said:

-- "We are now investigating the Yemenia Lease of the Airbus Plane." - "We are only an auditing organizations, we have on power to take specific action against violators.
-We just report them to the relevant authorities." -"The President has given instructions to draft the Financial Responsibility Clearance Law (Declaration of No Conflict of Interest)."
+Article Summa 1) Unusual Steps in Yemen Taken to Embarrass Hassan Sohby (Chairman of the Board of Directors) 2) 5 Deaths and 10 Injured in Traffic Accident in Lahej 3) Assault on a School in Seiyun and Honoring of Four Students Article Summary Chairman of COCA Interview Program announced by the government and pres-ently under implementation, the newspaper interviewed Ahmed Al-Iriani, Chairman of the Central Organization for Control and Audit (COCA) to determine the role of COCA in the reforms and the problems facing COCA in fighting corruption in the Government - "We are only an auditing organizations, we have - "We are only an auditing organizations, we have We are only an additing organizations, we have no power to take specific action against violators.
+We just report them to the relevant authorities."
+"The President has given instructions to draft the Financial Responsibility Clearance Law (Declaration of No Conflict of Interest)."
 "The Central Bank of Yemen has not been under scrutiny for any violations by us.
 Neither do we auditors any other financial institution in the banking system 'We have transferred many cases to the courts.
-However, we are not at liberty to specify the persons involved in the violations by name, because of the rules governing the organization." - "The media could play a vital role in assisting us in our work.' اكسونيمن اكسون يمن للاستثمار
+However, we are not at liberty to specify the persons involved in the violations by name, because of the rules governing the organization." - "The media could play a vital role in assisting us in our work.'